gautammahar/Digital-Systems-and-Design/README.md

 # Digital-Systems-and-Design
-learned as a component of the CS210 course.
+Learned as a component of the CS210 course.